 Align inbound sales and marketing teams

-In order to better identify your buyer persona, your inbound sales and inbound marketing should be working together.
+To better identify your buyer persona, your inbound sales and inbound marketing should be working together.

 This is because your inbound sales process will be tightly connected to an inbound marketing process.
 In fact, its methodology was initially borrowed from the inbound marketing one.

 Inbound marketing focuses on the individual buyer more rather than a wider group of people.
 It helps inbound sales greatly with lead generation strategies.
-In turn, marketing doesn’t generate the revenue but sales do.
+In turn, marketing doesn’t generate revenue but sales do.

 All the information that sales reps use when making a personalized call or sending a customized email comes from the efforts of inbound marketing.